twinfoundation/verifiable-storage/packages/immutable-storage-rest-client/docs/reference/classes/ImmutableStorageClient.md

 `string`

-The id of the Immutable Storage to remove.
+The id of the Immutable Storage to remove in urn format.

-##### identity?

-`string`

-The identity to perform the immutableStorage operation on.

 #### Returns